Constitution Bylaws and Position Descriptions

 Class Vice President:

 The Class Vice President should assist the Class President with any items charged to the Class Council.
-The Vice President is expected to attend all regular Class Council meetings.
+The Vice President is expected to attend all regular Class Council meetings and is traditionally head of the Beautification Committee.
 If the Class President cannot attend the monthly Student Government meetings, the Vice President is expected to represent the class.

 The Class Treasurer is responsible for maintaining the Class Council budget.
 The Treasurer should coordinate with the Class President, Vice President and the Executive Council Treasurer with budget information and questions.
 The Class Treasurer is also expected to attend all regular Class Council meetings.